Skip to main content

 What recruiters actually screen for

-A Harvard Business Review piece on resume gaps noted that hiring practices around gaps shifted measurably after 2020 — the assumption that any gap signals weakness has weakened, and explicit framing of a gap now correlates with higher interview rates in some studies.
+A Harvard Business Review piece on resume gaps noted that hiring practices around gaps shifted measurably after 2020.
+The assumption that any gap signals weakness has weakened, and explicit framing of a gap now correlates with higher interview rates in some studies.
 The signal that still matters is whether you stayed close to the work during the gap.
+That holds whether you're aiming at a startup or a FAANG loop.

 The two questions in the recruiter's head while they look at a gap: